cmfredricksen/agnostic-tarot/src/pages/posts/learning-the-cards.md

 ---
 title: 'Learning the Cards'
-path: '/posts/post-2'
+path: '/posts/learning-the-cards'
+description: 'Start with the basics: ranks, suits and deck structure.'
 layout: '../../layouts/PostLayout.astro'
 author: 'Chris F'
 ---

-## Learning the Cards

 The first step is learning the cards.
 I mean the tarot structure and it's meaning.
 A tarot deck is made up of 78 cards as follows: